A Distance-preserving Matrix Sketch: Related Work

 \subsubsection{Squashing}

-For the purpose of retaining statistical information when $n$ is large, DuMouchel and colleagues coined the term DataSquashing to describe algorithms that attempt to preserve statistical information when ``flattening'' flat files \cite{DataSquashing}.
-Other similar approaches are reviewed in \cite{Squashing}.
+For the purpose of retaining statistical information when $n$ is large, DuMouchel and colleagues coined the term DataSquashing to describe algorithms that attempt to preserve statistical information when ``flattening'' flat files \citep{DataSquashing}.
+Other similar approaches are reviewed in \citet{Squashing}.
 These methods work well for certain classes of distributions.
 They do not claim to be an overall solution to the problem when $n$ is large, however.
+And it is not clear how it can be applied to reduce $p$ either.